clarkeallan931/BasketballProject/README.md

 It seems like players playing less is a reason why win-share totals are lower.

+But why would players play fewer minutes when they are better/more efficient?
+One factor could be the amount of possessions per minute.

+**Here is the definition of a possession**:

+A team is in possession when a player is holding, dribbling, or passing the ball.
+Team possession ends when the defensive team gains possession or the ball hits the rim of the offensive team.

+Each time a possession ends, players have to run back down the court.
+Meaning that the more possessions per minute, the more wear and team per minute.

 Win-shares measure how many wins ONE player contributes to a team.
 Is it possible that one individual is less important to team success since players have improved as a whole?

 To get an answer, I want to find the standard deviation and variance for two teams with a similar win total, but in different decades.